neurommsig-epilepsy/EpiCom/README.rst

 ------------------------
 1. The resources and results folders contains all documents retrieved from SCAView queries as well as the tables and supplementary information presented in the paper
 2. Notebooks
-  - `Epilepsy SCAIView Comorbidity Analysis <https://github.com/cthoyt/EpiCom/blob/master/Epilepsy%20SCAIView%20Comorbidity%20Analysis.ipynb>`_ outlines the calculations of pleitropy rates using the resources in the repository.
+  - `Epilepsy SCAIView Comorbidity Analysis <https://github.com/cthoyt/EpiCom/blob/master/Epilepsy%20SCAIView%20Comorbidity%20Analysis.ipynb>`_ outlines the calculations of pleiotropy rates using the resources in the repository.
 See below.
   - `Epilepsy Knowledge Assembly Summary <https://github.com/cthoyt/EpiCom/blob/master/Epilepsy%20Knowledge%20Assembly%20Summary.ipynb>`_ contains the summary of the different subgraphs used to generate **Table 2** of the manuscript.
   - `Mechanism Enrichment Score Percentile Calculation <https://github.com/cthoyt/EpiCom/blob/master/Mechanism%20Enrichment%20Score%20Percentile%20Calculation.ipynb>`_ describes the statistical calculations for chosen a threshold based on  enrichment scores